yining1023/machine-learning-for-the-web/README.md

 At the completion of this course, students will have a better understanding of common and popular machine learning models, how do they work, how to train these models, and their use case to creative projects.
 The output of the class will be interactive ML web applications.

-The topics that will be covered are Image/Sound/Doodle Classification, Face/Pose/Hand Recognition, Image Style Transfer, pix2pix Image Transformation, Image Synthesis, Text generation.
-The techniques and neural networks we will use and build are Transfer Learning, Convolutional Neural Network, Generative Adversarial Network.
+The topics that will be covered are Image/Sound/Doodle Classification, Face/Pose/Hand Recognition, Image, video, and Text generation.
+The techniques and neural networks we will use and build are Transfer Learning, Convolutional Neural Network, Generative Adversarial Network, and latent diffusion.

 Prospective students are expected to have taken an ICM (Introduction to Computational Media) course, or have equivalent programming experience with JavaScript(p5.js), HTML, CSS.